 by Richard Friedman

-Richard Friedman is founder and president of Friedman & Partners, a management consultancy to the AEC industry.
+Richard Friedman is the founder and president at Friedman & Partners.